nyasiav/SoftwareEngineering-/README.md

 SoftwareEngineering

-In order to run the application simply run the Connect-A-Bull.exe
+In order to run the application execute the Connect-A-Bull.exe